 My CV and publications, including open access versions of some published papers, are available here.
-In the 2018/19 academic year I will be teaching an honours module on the Philosophy of Terrorism and Counterterrorism and a first year module on Knowledge, Ignorance and Bullshit.
+In the 2018/19 academic year I am teaching an honours module on the Philosophy of Terrorism and Counterterrorism and a first year module on Knowledge, Ignorance and Bullshit.
 I am also Director of Research for the Department of Philosophy and a member of the department's Management Committee.

 Professor of Philosophy